On Wednesday May 27, PPG hosted the first installment of the Green Economy Webinar Series discussing the Business Case for Natural Infrastructure.

 Flooding is a critical issue facing Canadian municipalities that will only become more challenging as we continue to experience the effects of climate change.
 Extreme weather, including floods, is Canada’s primary climate change risk, so it is important to enhance our climate resiliency through stormwater and flood management.

 The need to consider the effects of climate change, including flooding, also extends to businesses.
 Physical damage to assets and local infrastructure, employee physical and mental health, supply chain risks, threats to water quality, and the implementation of stormwater charges can all result in unexpected costs or disruptions to business operations, both on a local and global scale.

-PPG’s position as a liaison between the conservation community and the private sector presents a unique opportunity to provide information for businesses on flooding issues in the GTA, on the multiple benefits of natural infrastructure, and to support the business case for companies to act.
+- White Paper: How Corporations Can Invest in Nature for Climate Resilience: As a liaison between the conservation community and the private sector, this white paper from Partners in Project Green provides information for businesses on flooding issues in the GTA, the benefits of natural infrastructure, and the business case for action.